wp-plugins/wptouch/readme.txt

 = New In Version 1.9 (beta 3 - may 14th, 2009): =

-* Fixed style issues on pages
+* Fixed style issue for icons on pages
-* Added style declarations for code in posts, images in comments
+* Added style declaration for images in comments
-* More theme styling enhancements, particularly in the header, footer
+* More theme changes/enhancements, particularly in the header, footer
-* Added 'My Account' button in the sub-header for logged in users.
+* Added 'My Account' button in the sub-header for logged in users replacing 'Logout'.
 Opens useful links depending on the type of account (admin, subscriber, etc.)
 * Fixed missing jQuery load (due to the half-removal of the disable jQuery function)
+* Fixed issue where chosen pages and icons did not appear in the drop down

 = New In Version 1.9 (beta 2 - may 14th, 2009): =